Follow these tips to build an inviting sandwich that stays fresh and crunchy until lunch. Super quick and easy!

 Best Condiments for a Turkey Sub

 In this recipe, I spread mayonnaise and mustard onto the bread, but there are other great condiments you can use instead!
 Hummus is great for turkey subs, as well as pesto and cream cheese, for example.
 If you enjoy cucumber, then Tzatziki yogurt dip is also great on this turkey sandwich!
+Get more ideas on what to put on a turkey sub sandwich here!

 How to Pack it for Lunch